richardtatum/gif_board/README.md

 # Gif Board

-A moderation tool to allow admins to oversee all gifs that are uploaded ro r6.leaderboards.io and quickly retrieve information and delete as required.
+A moderation tool that allow admins to oversee all gifs uploaded to r6.leaderboards.io, quickly identify and delete as required.